Macrocytic anaemia describes the presence of a reduced haemoglobin concentration and an increase in the mean corpuscular volume (MCV).

 Associated with the development of a number of auto-antibodies:

-Folate (vitamin B9) is another important molecule which acts as a cofactor in amino acid metabolism and DNA/RNA synthesis.
+Folate (vitamin B9) is an important molecule which acts as a cofactor in amino acid metabolism and DNA/RNA synthesis.

 Folate is commonly found in a variety of food sources, but due to its rate of loss being 10-20 times greater than B12, deficiency states can develop much more rapidly.